 A 19-year-old woman sustained injuries in a multi-car accident in Philadelphia when another car collided with hers and pushed it into a parked school bus.
 The late-morning accident occurred when a black Scion, driven by an 18-year-old male, allegedly swerved into the left lane, striking the woman's BMW.
 This caused the BMW to crash into the back of the bus.

-The critically injured young woman became trapped in the vehicle as it was wedged underneath the back of the bus.
+The critically injured young woman became trapped in the middle car as it was wedged underneath the back of the bus.
 Rescuers freed her, and she was transported to the hospital.
 No one else was injured in the accident.
 At the time that the news report of the accident was published, it was unclear as to whether the driver of the Scion would face any charges related to the accident.

 In Pennsylvania, there are approximately 15 motor vehicle crashes every hour, on average.
 While some of these car accidents are single-vehicle crashes, many involve multiple vehicles, and some could even be considered chain reaction crashes.